debiai/docs/documentation/dashboard/layouts/README.md

 To avoid heavy loading time, widgets will not be displayed by default when loading a layout, you will have to click on the draw button to display the data.
 ::: tip
-Layouts are saved indenpendently of the project, so you can use the same layout for different projects.
+Layouts are saved independently of the project, so you can use the same layout for different projects.
 :::

 ::: warning